onoufriosm/redux-setup-guide/README.md

 ## Production ready

-This setup serves the basis for the Redux setup at [`Labstep`](https://www.labstep.com/).
-It is used in production and has accelerated the development dramatically.
+This setup is the basis for the Redux setup at [`Labstep`](https://www.labstep.com/).
+It is used in production and has accelerated the development drastically.

 [⇧ back to top](#table-of-contents)